 “We were not disorderly among you; nor did we eat anyone’s bread free of charge, but worked with labor and toil night and day, that we might not be a burden to any of you, not because we do not have authority, but to make ourselves an example of how you should follow us.” – 2 Thessalonians 3:7-9

 Another way to glorify God through work is to recognize that work provides us an opportunity to impact others.
 Like Paul describes in 2 Thessalonians, we can become an example to someone through our work ethic, which can alone demand attention.

 Work can also be a direct ministry opportunity.
 We need to remember that we are to love our neighbor as ourselves; as Augustine writes in Against the Manichaeans, “Our love of our neighbor is a sort of cradle of our love to God.”
 Our vocation may give us the opportunity to build a meaningful relationship with someone who may or may not know Christ.
 When we have the right theology of work, we see it as an opportunity to reach out to someone in need.

 So, what does the Bible say about work?
 Through a close look at the Scriptures, we recognize that regardless of what our job is, we are to view our work as ministry.
 But we also see that some are called to full-time vocational ministry.
 These positions have unique demands, and this call requires people to use discernment and lean into the power of prayer.
 If you are already involved in vocational ministry or if you plan to be, it is also beneficial to consider education designed to train and equip you for such a call.

 Grace College offers an online M.A. in Ministry Studies.
-This accelerated, fully online program allows students to complete their degree while maintaining their work and personal schedules.
+This accelerated, fully online program allows students to complete their degrees while maintaining their work and personal schedules.
 The degree offers concentrations in Christian ministry, women’s leadership studies, counseling, and technology.